chericito/mobohubb-docs/docs/CONFIGURATION/tasks/index.md

 ---
 title: Tasks
 excerpt: >-
-  Discover how to create, edit, delete, and export tasks in Mobohubb.
+  Discover how to create, edit, delete, and export tasks in mobohubb.
 Learn how to assign tasks to users, configure types (scan, report, manual), and enable Geo-tasks for location-based actions—ensuring your team’s workflow stays organized and efficient.